T

 shopping

-One of the most beautiful bookstores in the world, famous for its stunning neo-Gothic architecture, intricate woodwork, and iconic red staircase.
-It's said to have inspired J.K.
+One of the world's most beautiful bookstores, with a stunning neo-Gothic interior and a famous red staircase.
+Said to have inspired J.K.
 Rowling.

 3. Midday